United Nations Development Programme

 Overview

 Pulse Lab Kampala uses big data (as collected from cellphones, satellites, and social media) and data analytics to better understand and address development challenges.
-Pulse Lab partners with scholars from African and Western universities, as well as private sector data providers in its work.
+Pulse Lab partners scholars from African and Western universities, as well as private sector data providers in its work.
 Pulse Lab’s priority focus is to bring the data innovations that emerge from these technical partnerships into practical use by government officials.
-Over time, Pulse Lab Kampala aims to help governments move beyond pilot data projects to more systematic use of big data for decision making.
+To this end, Pulse Lab invests in lasting relationships with African government actors to understand and address their priority policy, program, and capacity questions.
+Over time, Pulse Lab Kampala aims to help governments move beyond pilot data projects, to more systematic use of big data for decision making.
 To this end, it works to strengthen the responsible data privacy and protection frameworks in the African region, catalyze the adoption of big data for official statistics, and strengthen an emerging African community of practice around public-good applications of privately held data.

 About the Grantee